The Shadow AI Problem

 Security Risks

-Shadow MCP servers pose significant security risks:- Data exfiltration — Malicious MCP servers can steal source code, credentials, API keys, and customer data
+Shadow MCP servers pose significant security risks:- Data exfiltration — Risky MCP servers can steal source code, credentials, API keys, and customer data

-- Supply chain attacks — Compromised or trojanized MCP packages can inject malicious behavior into otherwise legitimate tools
+- Supply chain attacks — Compromised or trojanized MCP packages can inject risky behavior into otherwise legitimate tools

 - Prompt injection — Shadow MCPs may contain tool poisoning attacks that manipulate AI behavior